observability-lab-cse/observability-lab-workshop/04-custom-metrics/README.md

 </details>

-## 👀 Find newly created custom metrics
+## 👀 Find your custom metrics

-Now that we defined our custom metrics, let's find the im the Azure Portal and see the fruits of our work!
+Now that we defined our custom metrics, let's find them in the Azure Portal and see the fruits of our work!

 Go to Application Insights and select the **Metrics** section.
 You can find your custom metric called `device-updates` as both a log-based and custom metric.